absolutevaluepodcast/absolutevalue.github.io/docs/index.md

 ### About: The Themes of Absolute Value

-I wanted to have a section on the Absolute Value website to unpack all the layers of meaning within the title of the podcast.
+I wanted to have a section on the Absolute Value website dedicated to unpacking all the layers of meaning within the title of the podcast.

 The three major themes of Absolute Value are: